by Michelle Tchea

 But things have changed in this Central American travel spot.

-Touted as one of the world’s top 10 happiest places to live, Nicaragua has reinvented itself as a tourist destination – and five-star health retreats, eco-lodges nestled on private islands and boutique wellness hotels are just some of its calling cards.
+Touted as one of the world’s top 10 happiest places to live, Nicaragua has reinvented itself as a tourist destination—and five-star health retreats, eco-lodges nestled on private islands and boutique wellness hotels are just some of its calling cards.

-Beautiful beaches entice surfers to catch waves before breakfast; hikers are invited to trek around dramatic and still-active volcanos; the 300-plus islands that make up Nicaragua’s archipelago are overflowing with activities that will keep adventurers of all types occupied.
+Beautiful beaches entice surfers to catch waves before breakfast; hikers are invited to trek around dramatic and still-active volcanoes; the 300-plus islands that make up Nicaragua’s archipelago are overflowing with activities that will keep adventurers of all types occupied.

 Despite its sometimes rocky history, Nicaragua is now affordable, friendly and safe.
-In fact, not only has it become the second-safest country in Central America, according to a recently conducted Global Peace Index study, but it’s a bargain for wellness-inspired travellers.
+In fact, not only has it become the second-safest country in Central America, according to a Global Peace Index study, but it’s a bargain for wellness-inspired travellers.

 Eco-Friendly

-A short boat ride will get you to Jicaro Island Ecolodge, where sustainable living is taken to a whole new level.
+A short boat ride will get you to Jicaro Island Retreat, where sustainable living is taken to a whole new level.
 Literally.
 During Hurricane Felix in 2007, over one million hectares of rainforest were destroyed.

 Splashing Out